monsterlimo/gpconnect/pages/overview/overview_clinical.md

 - [NHS England General Practice Five Year Forward View](https://www.england.nhs.uk/gp/gpfv/)
   - Greater collaboration and sharing of information through IT system interoperability across the health and care system

-## Business drivers ##

-Supporting improved access to general practice by:

-- providing access to the detailed care record to every practice at the point of care
-- appointment management across federated/other estate
-- ability to send tasks between practices in a federation
-- supporting other care settings for direct care purposes

-## Role of NHS Digital ##

-### Capabilities ###

-A capability is an area of focus for the GP Connect APIs.
-There are several [initial capabilities defined](overview_priority_capabilities.html).

-## Benefits ##

-- Clinical
-  - real-time access to patients' records to allow clinicians access to the right information, at the right time to help make the right decisions

-- Patient/carer
-  - increase access opportunities (such as ability to access an appointment anywhere within the federation/hub/other)
-  - improved patient experience/satisfaction

-- Administrative
-  - ability to book or cancel appointments and send tasks or notifications within a local geography across federations/hubs/other

-- Management
-  - ability to understand appointment capacity across federated practices, providing single points of access for patients to book -  meaning more efficient access to services, better resource planning, and improved reporting data

-- Technical
-  - first 'nationally defined, standards-based' step on the interoperability journey for GP systems

-## Case studies ##

-## Timescales ##

-### Become an API consumer ###

-If you're planning on consuming data using GP Connect APIs then you're a consumer system.

-### Become an API provider ###

-If you're planning on providing data using GP Connect APIs then you're a provider system.